Saturday, 8 February 2020

 We drove onwards to one of the other sites and leaving the car wandered into a fairy tale forest of snow underfoot and spruce, pine and silver birch trunks standing straight and tall around us.

-I love these winter forests, a mix of snow and trees standing mute in the freezing windless air as the sun, so very low on the horizon at this time of year, shines through the trees, dazzling my tired eyes.
+I love these winter forests, a mix of snow and trees standing mute in the freezing windless air as the sun, so very low on the horizon at this time of year, shines through the trees, dazzling to my tired eyes.
 The forest at first seems so silent in the dead of winter with no signs of life.
 There is little human presence at this time of year, apart from a few birders, but with regard to wildlife think again or more pertinently listen.
-Occasionally a dog barks in the distance from a house away in the forest but then as your senses attune to the forest there are discrete sounds of various bird calls, the perpetrators invisible in the dark green density of the conifer tops above.
+Occasionally a dog barks in the distance from a house away in the forest but then as your senses attune to the forest there are discrete sounds from various bird calls, the perpetrators invisible in the dark green density of the conifer tops above.
 Great and Blue Tits, Common Crossbills, Siskins, Bullfinches, Nuthatches, Great Spotted Woodpeckers are all there if you listen patiently.
 A Raven croaked, its call harsh, less tuneful and pleasing to the ear, obtrusively loud and reverberating through the peace of the frozen forest.
 A Jay joined in with a similar harsh exclamation and then fell silent.

 Simon heard some Long tailed Tits calling to each other, moving towards us and they came into view.
 These were the northern cousins of our familiar Long tailed Tits and differ in having completely snow white heads, giving them the soubriquet 'snowballs' and which impart an appearance and demeanour like no other, frosted sprites of the forest and making it impossible to describe them as anything but adorable.